Finding Our Way In Different RealitiesGrappling with conflict and collaboration in ourselves, our communities and our worlds

-With increasing levels of divisiveness and polarisation in the world, learning how to reflect on our own, other and others’ realities is essential.
+With increasing levels of divisiveness and polarisation in the world, learning how to reflect on our own and others’ realities is essential.

-This conference is an opportunity to come together face to face for collaborative learning with researchers from our Process Work community.
-Each session offers a way of working with different realities and navigating the complexities of colonisation, discrimination, and oppression.
+This conference is an opportunity to learn together as a community, supported by researchers from our Process Work community delivering innovative keynote sessions that offer ways of working with different realities and navigating the complexities of colonisation, discrimination, and oppression.

 The Process Work model is informed by Jungian psychology, Taoism and quantum physics.
 Process Work as an evolving paradigm has always fundamentally challenged a world view that marginalises other realities and lived experiences.
 It has drawn upon Indigenous worldviews and knowledges which have deepened Process Work thinking and understanding.
 What Process Work and Indigenous worldviews share is a fundamental knowing that parallel worlds exist and hold ALL of these realities.

 An innovative exploration of different realities to reveal new ways of connecting, collaborating and working with conflict.

 No prior knowledge of Process Work is needed to participate in this conference.